TimeTraveller-San/BengaliAI/notes.md

 - Steal from here: https://www.kaggle.com/c/imet-2019-fgvc6/discussion/94687

+# What doesn't work?
+- Reducing first kenel size in `se_resnext50_32x4d` from 7x7 to 3x3... it should've worked but it doesn't.

 # Feels
 - DAMN! `se_resnext50_32x4d` with mish and mixup got 0.9 val score only on 2 epochs (~55 minutes)!
 This is amazing.
 I will be training it for ~40-60 epochs.